strengejacke/ggeffects/README.md

 Results of regression models are typically presented as tables that are easy to understand.
-For more complex models that include interaction or quadratic / spline terms, tables with numbers are less helpful and difficult to interpret.
+For more complex models that include interaction or transformed terms (like quadratic or spline terms), tables with raw regression coefficients are less helpful and difficult to interpret.
 In such cases, *marginal effects* or *adjusted predictions* are far easier to understand.
 In particular, the visualization of such effects or predictions allows to intuitively get the idea of how predictors and outcome are associated, even for complex models.

 ## Aim of this package